Properties of ChipShop Chip Materials

 Topas (COC)

-Topas is thermoplastic polymer.
+Topas is a thermoplastic polymer.
 It is a cyclo-olefin copolymer (COC) and completely nonpolar as well as amorphous.
-It has a very low permeability for water vapour and a low capacity for the absorption of water.
+It has a very low permeability for water vapor and a low capacity for the absorption of water.

 Grades: